Minas cheese

-It is not good for cooking, except with beef or pork (the juice helps change its taste), or, as an ingredient to a wider recipe, grilled with sauces such as soy sauce until rubbery.
+It is not suitable for cooking, except with beef or pork (the juice helps enhance its taste), or as an ingredient in a wider recipe, grilled with sauces such as soy sauce, until it becomes rubbery.
 It can be used to make sandwiches, pastries, and crêpes, but it gets slightly rubbery instead of stringy with heat.
-It pairs well with turkey breast and other low fat cold cuts, cooked onions, tomato, as well as salad rockets, cooked spinach and other strong-tasting vegetables.
+It pairs well with turkey breast and other low-fat cold cuts, cooked onions, tomatoes, as well as salad rockets, cooked spinach and other strong-tasting vegetables.